 THERE WILL BE NO PROTESTS.

-Players age 10 and younger may not head the ball.
-Heading will not be allowed in all U11 and younger games.
+Players age U10 and younger may not head the ball.
 Intentionally heading the ball will result in an indirect free kick awarded to the opponent at the spot of the infraction - or from the top of the penalty area for infractions inside the penalty area.

-b) Coaches and players who are not active in play will be restricted to an area along the touch line within 20 yards of their side of midfield.
-Coaching type instructions to players by others from any area of the field is not consistent with the spirit of the game and shall be reported to a Tournament Committee Member.
+• Coaches and players who are not active in play will be restricted to an area along the touch line within 20 yards of their side of midfield.
+Coaching type instructions to players by others from any area of the field is not consistent with the spirit of the game and will be reported to a Tournament Committee member.

-Refer to division schedules for teams that advance to the championship match.
-Any questions should be directed to a Tournament Committee Member.
+Refer to division schedules for teams advancing to the championship match.
+Any questions should be directed to a Tournament Committee member.

 Standings leading to championship play will be determined as follows: